FastComments/fastcomments-docs/src/content/guides/moderation/items/filters.md

 ## Reviewed vs Approved

 With FastComments, only approved comments will ever be able to show.
-This does not mean that you need to manually approve every comment, as is the setting by default.
-That can be configured <a href="https://fastcomments.com/auth/my-account/moderate-comments/settings" target="_blank">here</a>.
+This does not mean that you need to manually approve every comment.
+By default, comments are automatically approved.
+This can be configured <a href="https://fastcomments.com/auth/my-account/moderate-comments/settings" target="_blank">here</a>.

 So, Approved means the comment can be viewed by other users on your site.